Electrostatics/electrostatics.github.io/docs/apbs-overview.md

 <div id="elec-keyword-useaqua" style="display:none;">

-<p>This keyword enables experimental support for Aqua, a verison of the Michael Holst> group FEtk PMG multigrid library optimized by Patrice Koehl for improved memory usage and speed when solving the Poisson-Boltzmann equation.
+<p>This keyword enables experimental support for Aqua, a version of the Michael Holst> group FEtk PMG multigrid library optimized by Patrice Koehl for improved memory usage and speed when solving the Poisson-Boltzmann equation.
 This keyword is temporary and will eventually disappear as Aqua becomes the default multigrid solver (mg-manual, mg-auto, mg-para) for APBS.</p>

 The syntax is:
 {% highlight bash %}